-Note: Do not use the XLR jacks and DB25 Alternate In connections for inputs to the same set of channels on the 6416i simultaneously.
+✓ Note: Do not use the XLR jacks and DB25 Alternate Out connections for the same set of channels on the 64160 simultaneously.

 DB25 Pinout

 Breakout cables for DB25-to-TRS, DB25-to-XLR connections, etc., are readily available.
 To create a custom cable for the Audio Thru/Alternate In function, use the following table and diagram.